gfritz/gfritz-static-site/2018-12-13-fsadvent-getting-my-team-hooked-on-fake.md

 &mdash; Me, ranting in my 1 on 1 meetings with my manager

-I have been pushing for F# on my coworkers since I started in June 2017.
+I have been pushing F# on my coworkers since I started in June 2017.
 Lots of things got thrown onto the wall, and the things that actually shipped were one project with JSON and WSDL Type Providers and, yesterday, a project built completely by FAKE (also has JSON and CSV Type Providers).

 This post will describe the things that got my team hooked on [FAKE](https://fake.build/) - an F# DSL for Build Tasks and more.
 This will be more narrative and opinions than F# code.
 Sorry.
 (Not sorry)